Welcome to today's edition of the Rush 24-7 podcast.

 The interrogation techniques that Obama has now banned worked.

-Obama, the U.S. right not to go to this thing, the whole thing was a fiasco.
+Obama, the U.S. right not to go to this thing.

 This guy is very cold, folks.

-He is a 100% pure leftist extremist political animal.
+He is a 100% pure leftist, extremist political animal.

 According to Obama, our response after being attacked on 9-11 was immoral.

-Of all the people, and of all things, Barack Obama should be the last person to lecture anybody standing atop a rock of morality.
+Of all the people, of all things, Barack Obama should be the last person to lecture anybody standing atop a rock of morality.

 His foundation is leftist.